peter88213/nvhelp-de/source/getting_started.rst

 into *novelibre* to get a novel project with empty, but named and described chapters and sections.
-At first glance, an outline looks the same as a work in progress, but it has third level headings for the sections, indicating their titles.
+At first glance, an outline looks the same as a work in progress, but it has third level headings for the sections, indicating their Titels.
 If *novelibre* finds third-level headings, it considers all body text to be description.
 In this case, formatting doesn't matter.